erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 The biggest problem with my use of `String` is that I have to write `format!` expressions in my code and deal with injecting the line number into the string.
 Ideally, creating an error value would simply extract the line information from contextual data.

+## What Will I Do In The Future?
+1. Think within submodules.
+Submodules provide a nice boundary for defining what the types of errors will be.
+1. What information needs to be provided in each error?
+Errors are used when there is something wrong with the input or an external dependency.
+Enough information needs to be provided to the user so they know exactly how to fix the problem.
+If the problem, is input, then the user needs to know exactly what is wrong with the input.
+If it's a dependency then the user needs to know what's wrong with the dependency (probalby the best we can do here is propagate the error message the dependency threw).
+So, in the future, Error types I design will be heavily grown from the structure of the input interface between my module and the user.
+In the case of Braid, that input interface is the source code: the struture of which is lines and columns and lexemes.
+1. Start simple and minimize tentacles into surrounding code.
+What I liked about `Result<_, String>` is that it was simple and I could easily use it anywhere and I could easily make changes to errors to improve clarity.
+I also did not have to write any helper functions to work with my errors.
+One problem is that it had a little bit of
+tentacleness: with needing line numbers for every error, which meant that I had to always get a line number from a AST node and thread it down threw every place that I threw an error.